JohnPlamoottil/se_project_aroundtheus/README.md

          2. <!-- this module will load if the browser is older -->
             1. <script type="nomodule"></script>

-In Sprint 8, this project continues the refactoring from the previous project, introducing a number of new classes.
-Additionally, I will set up Webpack for the project.
+### In Sprint 8, this project continues the refactoring from the previous project introducing a number of new classes:
+- Additionally, I will set up Webpack for the project.

 1. Destructuring Syntax = Destructuring is a convenient syntax that allows us to unpack arrays and objects, easily assigning the values they contain to variables.
    1. OBJECT DESTRUCTURING